How to Link a PDF in Canva in 2026: Complete Step-by-Step Guide

 Can you see who clicked a PDF link in Canva?

-Canva doesn't track PDF link clicks.
-Peony provides complete visibility: see who accessed PDFs, when, how long they viewed them, and which parts they engaged with.
+Canva does not track PDF link clicks.
+Peony provides complete visibility: see who accessed your PDF, when, how long they viewed it, and which pages they engaged with.

-What's the best way to link PDFs in Canva?
+What is the best way to link PDFs in Canva securely?

 Related Resources